agilecustoms/release/README.md

 ## Inputs

-_There are no required inputs, but if you pass invalid combination, the system will let you know_
+_There are no required inputs.
+The action only controls that combination of inputs is valid_

 | Name                        | Default           | Description                                                                                                                                                                                                                                                                                 |
 |-----------------------------|-------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|